sanazkhosravani/Khosravani_Fox_MPsy_2025_MATLAB_Scripts/Script/2_Computing_ROI_ROI_Connectivity/README.md

 1. Subject-specific TMS field distribution models
 2. Subgenual cingulate (SGC) mask

 This code provides an example of how to compute ROI-to-ROI functional connectivity between a TMS field distribution model and an SGC mask.
-While the example illustrates the methodology, the connectivity values reported in the manuscript were computed using the Yeo connectome.
-As an alternative normative connectome, you may use the GSP1000 connectome.
+While the example illustrates the methodology, the connectivity values reported in the manuscript were computed using a normative connectome (Yeo et al., 2011).
+As an analogous normative connectome to the one used in this study, you may use the GSP1000 connectome (Cohen et al., 2020).

 ## References

-- Yeo Connectome: Yeo et al. (2011) *The organization of the human cerebral cortex estimated by intrinsic functional connectivity* [J Neurophysiol](https://doi.org/10.1152/jn.00338.2011)
+1. Yeo, B. T. T., Krienen, F. M., Sepulcre, J., Sabuncu, M. R., Lashkari, D., Hollinshead, M., ... & Buckner, R. L. (2011).
+The organization of the human cerebral cortex estimated by intrinsic functional connectivity. *Journal of Neurophysiology, 106*(3), 1125–1165. [https://doi.org/10.1152/jn.00338.2011](https://doi.org/10.1152/jn.00338.2011)
-- GSP1000 Connectome: Holmes et al. (2015) *Brain Genomics Superstruct Project* [Sci Data](https://doi.org/10.1038/sdata.2015.31)
+2. Cohen, A., Soussand, L., McManus, P., & Fox, M. (2020). *GSP1000 preprocessed connectome* \[Dataset].
+Harvard Dataverse. [https://doi.org/10.7910/DVN/ILXIKS](https://doi.org/10.7910/DVN/ILXIKS)

 ## Analysis Overview
 ```mermaid